Oondanomala/Patcher/README.md

   <summary>Miscellaneous</summary>

 # Miscellaneous
+- **Notify Mod Updates** - Show a notification on game startup if a mod has an update available.
+Individual mods (including Patcher itself) can be toggled in Forge's settings.
+This option does not affect Patcher's own update notification. *default
 - **Remove Ground Foliage** - Stop plants/flower from rendering.
 - **1.12 Farm Selection Boxes** - Replace the selection box for crops with the 1.12 variant.
 (Only works on Hypixel & Singleplayer) *default
 - **FOV Modifier** - Allow for modifying FOV change states.